VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.maxSeries int
      The maximum number of time series, which can be returned from /api/v1/series.
 This option allows limiting memory usage (default 100000)
   -search.maxStalenessInterval duration
      The maximum interval for staleness calculations.
 By default it is automatically calculated from the median interval between samples.
 This flag could be useful for tuning Prometheus data model closer to Influx-style data model.
 See https://prometheus.io/docs/prometheus/latest/querying/basics/#staleness for details.
-See also '-search.maxLookback' flag, which has the same meaning due to historical reasons
+See also '-search.setLookbackToStep' flag
   -search.maxStatusRequestDuration duration
      The maximum duration for /api/v1/status/* requests (default 5m0s) -search.maxStepForPointsAdjustment duration